open-sauced/docs/docs/maintainers/growing-your-project.md

 :::tip

-Consider checking out our [Understanding Repository Insights Data](../features/repo-insights.md) guide to give you an idea on what to look for when narrowing down your list.
+Consider checking out our [Understanding Repository Insights Data](../features/repo-insights.md) guide and learn about [OSCR](../welcome/glossary.md#oscr-score) scores to give you an idea on what to look for when narrowing down your list.
 :::

 Once you've identified the people you want to ask, reach out to them, providing a clear message and a list of expectations.